Venus shines in haunting BepiColombo spacecraft flyby view

 The spacecraft BepiColombo is going to Mercury, but it's taking a roundabout way of getting there.
-It skimmed by Venus this week for what's called a "gravity assist maneuver" that helps it aim for Mercury, the innermost planet in our solar system.
-The result is a new image of the planet that's known as Earth's twin.
+It skimmed by Venus this week for what's called a "gravity assist maneuver" that helps it aim for the innermost planet in our solar system.
+During the flyby, it snapped a new image of the planet in haunting black and white.

 BepiColombo is a joint mission from the European Space Agency and Japan's space agency JAXA.
 It previously zipped by Venus in 2020.
 The new image comes to us courtesy of a black and white camera.
 It makes Venus look like a glowing disk against the darkness of space.